+NOTE [new note B]

+For cases where output luminance is known, or for color spaces other than sRGB, the industry standard definition of a general flash is a change in luminance of 20 cd/m2 or more where the darker image is below 160 cd/m2.
+[ITU-R BT.1702] This is applicable for standard dynamic range (SDR) and high dynamic range (HDR) content.
+For HDR content when the darker state is 160 cd/m2 or more, a general flash is one where the Michelson contrast is 1/17 or greater — where the Michelson contrast is calculated as (LHigh – LLow) / (LHigh + LLow), and where LHigh and LLow are the luminance of the high and low luminance states, respectively.
+[ITU-R BT.1702]

 Comments on new note B: I feel that this new note stretches a little bit what can be done in a note.
 It does give clarification for cases where luminance is known (not just relative luminance).
 It also helps tie the WCAG recommendation to other guidance and standards, which all use differences in luminance in units of cd/m2.
 Where it goes beyond a typical note is setting a flash threshold for high brightness in HDR colorspaces (whereas somebody strictly following the definition might use the wrong—riskier—scaling if using relative luminance over a larger dynamic range).

+NOTE [new note C]

+For short clips that might be looped (such as GIF animations), the content should be analyzed while looping.

 Comments on new note C: Many animations loop.
 A naïve analysis that does not measure the looping might miss provocative content formed when content is viewed in a loop.
 In the understanding document, it might be useful to add this reference that has cited this as a problem:

 South, L., Saffo, D., & Borkin, M. A. (2021) Detecting and Defending Against Seizure-Inducing GIFs in Social Media.
 CHI '21: Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems.
 Article 273. https://doi.org/10.1145/3411764.3445510